agorava/agorava-core/readme.md

 ##Building
 Agorava core relies on [Agorava Parent](https://github.com/agorava/parent) so you should have intalled this resource to your local maven repo
-(Agorava is not availbale in a public maven repo yet).
+(Agorava is not available in a public maven repo yet).
 After that you can build (and install in your local maven repo) Agorava Core with the following command

     mvn clean install